THE LAST TRIBES OF BORNEO

 I intend to include other voices, such as from younger generations who are caught between two worlds.

-As well as other perspectives from Punan Batu men and women on some current issues with the extension of an palm oil plantation .
+As well as other perspectives from Punan Batu men and women on some current issues with the extension of the mentioned palm oil plantation and what they perceive to world to become.

 As part of the larger narrative, I will also interview local and international biologists, professors and scholars in climate sciences related to the rainforest of Borneo.